-Above is a photo of my recipe binder.
+I use a recipe binder.
 It’s pretty simple and messy from cooking.
-I didn’t clean it up for the photo because it is a fairly good representation of our lives.
+I didn’t clean it up for a beautiful photo, because it is a fairly good representation of our lives.
 It’s not clean and perfect, but it has splatters of food and cooking mishaps, which represent memories of my kids and I cooking together in my kitchen.

 My binder has a large width and a clear pocket cover for my “Recipes” label.
 My mother is a natural born cleaner and organizer, like myself.
 I have seen my own mother writing her recipes one by one in those store-bought cute, little recipe folders for years.

 She probably has a kitchen cabinet full of these cute organizers with different patterns and designs on the cover and colorful pages.
 I am much more simple that that, or perhaps too lazy to put in all of that extra effort and time rewriting all of these recipes.

 Here inside my binder there are no cute papers, no pretty designs- just simple and plain.
 As with most binders, I have a hard plastic cover page to keep everything neat and the pages flat.
 I separate my recipes by category, some general and some specific.

 I use a three ring binder, so I purchased a three-hole-puncher to use with this binder.
 If I print a recipe from my computer that we want to use again, I just punch holes in it and add it to the appropriate category.
 The dividers I use are manila file folders which I have labeled by category.